NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

-NPB will use the different directories specified in the next section of the Configuration File "Directories" to search for the latest version of these kernels (if provided by patterns) or to the kernel specficied (if the kernel name does not contain patterns.)
+NPB will use the different directories specified in the next section of the Configuration File "Directories" to search for the latest version of these kernels (if provided by patterns) or to the kernel specified (if the kernel name does not contain patterns.)

 Kernel List